San Francisco de Asís, Atotonilco El Alto: Ancestry

 Also worth noting is the growing number of distinguished expatriates who emigrated to the US.
-These now reside particularly in California, Nashville, Houston, South Dallas, and Chicago metropolitan area.
+These now reside particularly in California, Nashville, Houston, South Dallas, and Chicago metropolitan areas.

 San Francisco de Asis Plaza

-Plaza providing outdoor entertainment, sitting areas, fountains, and sometimes kiosks.
-Many Youths and Elders walk around there at every Sunday Afternoon.
+Plaza provides outdoor entertainment, sitting areas, fountains, and sometimes kiosks.
+Many Youths and Elders walk around there every Sunday Afternoon.
 Plaza.
-There consists of many ice cream vendors surrounding the plaza, panderias, and local vendors to sell food on Sunday evenings.
+There are many ice cream vendors surrounding the plaza, panderias, and local vendors to sell food on Sunday evenings.